DUNE-DAQ/lbrulibs/README.md

 Then start typing commands as follows.

 ## Next development steps:
-   1. Test the ZMQ link model when variable size payload type gets implemented in framework 2.6
+   1. Create PACMANFrame.hpp based on unpacking functions from LArPix
-   2. Make PacmanCardWrapper to make instances of the plugin for testing
+   2. Make a payload type based on the frame
-   3. Write test apps
+   3. Create tests to pass the payload through the plugin
-   4. Build a passthrough for CCM commands.
+   4. Create a request handler for interfacing with Data Selection
-   5. Create a set packet format analogous to felix (ask larpix to make a cpp version of their libraries)?
+   5. Build mechanism for writing data to HDF5
-   6. Scale to many ZMQ links
+   6. Scale to many ZMQ links and other subdetectors